ritwikm14/banknifty-lstm-intraday-prediction/README.md

 conda create -n banknifty python=3.10 conda activate banknifty
 5.2 Install dependencies
-bash
-Copy code
-pip install numpy pandas torch scikit-learn python-dotenv (If needed, a requirements.txt can be generated.)
+pip install numpy pandas torch scikit-learn python-dotenv

+(If required, a requirements.txt file can be provided.)

 6. Running the Training Script
-Execute:

-bash
-Copy code
+Run the training pipeline using:

 python train_lstm.py

-This runs the full pipeline: feature engineering, sequence creation, model training, validation, test evaluation, and saving the best checkpoint under models/.
+This executes the complete workflow including:

+Feature engineering

+Sliding-window sequence generation

+Train/validation/test splitting

+Feature scaling

+LSTM training

+Evaluation on the test set

+Saving the best model checkpoint under models/

 7. Performance Summary

-Typical observed results:
+Expected performance on typical intraday datasets:

 Validation Accuracy: ~50%

 Test Accuracy: ~49%

-These results are consistent with empirical evidence that next-minute direction forecasting using only price-based features is statistically indistinguishable from randomness due to market microstructure noise.
+This outcome aligns with established findings that next-minute direction prediction using only OHLC-based features is statistically close to random, due to the inherent noise and unpredictability of high-frequency markets.

 8. Interpretation

-The model serves as an analytical demonstration rather than a predictive trading system.
+This project is intended as an analytical and educational demonstration rather than a predictive trading model.

-The results highlight:
+Key observations:

-The challenge of extracting signal from high-frequency financial data
+Extracting meaningful signal from 1-minute price data is extremely challenging.

-The limitations of LSTMs for ultra-short-horizon forecasting
+LSTMs struggle with ultra-short-horizon forecasting where noise dominates.

+Real-world quantitative forecasting typically requires additional data, such as:

+Order-book depth and imbalance

+Trade volume and liquidity metrics

+Volatility regimes

+Market microstructure signals

+The results reinforce the limitations of deep learning models in high-frequency financial prediction tasks.

 The importance of richer features (order-book data, volume imbalance, etc.) in real-world quantitative research